Are you ready to discover your college program?

 Higher Education in Oregon

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 Computer Science Employers in Oregon

-- AirBnb: AirBnb is a concierge service that allows people to host travelers in their homes.
+- Airbnb: Airbnb is a concierge service that allows people to host travelers in their homes.
 Guests log into the platform to book a residence or purchase tickets for special events in their city.
-The company delivers 24/7 customer support and built a 27,000 square foot customer service center in Portland's Old Town in 2014.
+The company delivers 24/7 customer support and built a 27,000-square-foot customer service center in Portland's Old Town in 2014.
 AirBnb routinely hires professionals with computer science-related degrees.

 - Apple: Apple is a technology company that creates tech products and services for everyday consumers.
-Their site in the Portland suburb of Vancouver focuses on office productivity software.
+Its site in the Portland suburb of Vancouver focuses on office productivity software.
 The company is currently looking for machine-learning R&D engineers, workflow architects, senior software development engineers, and data center maintenance technicians.

 Computer Science Programs in Oregon